davecthomas/ajj2/content/post/location.md

 ### Parking

-There is covered parking under the building (enter off the alleyway on the east side of the building).
-This entrance provides easier access to the gym and is recommended.
-There is another entrance off Longview on the west side of the building, but it's harder to get in the building from that side.
-Please park in spots designated as reserved for retail use.
+There is street parking in the area.
+Do not park in the parking garage, as it is reserved for tenants and you will be towed.